-Our Chemicals Segment's net sales decreased \$92.3 million, or 5%, in 2020 compared to 2019, primarily due to a 6% decrease in sales volumes (which decreased net sales by approximately \$104 million) and a 2% decrease in average TiO_2 selling prices (which decreased net sales by approximately \$35 million).
-In addition to the impact of lower sales volumes and lower average selling prices, we estimate that changes in currency exchange rates (primarily the euro) increased our Chemicals Segment's net sales by approximately \$9 million, or 1%, as compared to 2019.
-TiO_2 selling prices will increase or decrease generally as a result of competitive market pressures, changes in the relative level of supply and demand as well as changes in raw material and other manufacturing costs.
+Our Chemicals Segment's net sales increased \$300.6 million, or 18%, in 2021 compared to 2020, primarily due to an 8% increase in average TiO2 selling prices (which increased net sales by approximately \$131 million) and a 6% increase in sales volumes (which increased net sales by approximately \$98 million).
+In addition to the impact of higher sales volumes and higher average selling prices, we estimate that changes in currency exchange rates (primarily the euro) increased our Chemicals Segment's net sales by approximately \$43 million, or 3%, as compared to 2020.

-Our Chemicals Segment's sales volumes decreased 6% in 2020 as compared to the sales volumes of 2019 due to lower sales volumes in all major markets, with the European and export markets experiencing the most significant reductions.
-A significant portion of the sales volume decrease occurred in the second and third quarters as a result of the demand contraction related to the COVID-19 pandemic.
+Our Chemicals Segment's sales volumes increased 6% in 2021 as compared to 2020 due to higher demand in its European, North American and Latin American markets, with a significant portion of the increase occurring in the second and third quarters as a result of the impact of the COVID-19 pandemic on the comparable periods in 2020.